andraugust/andraugust.github.io/statmech.md

 $$

-We know that the equilibrating quantity for volume is pressure, but the units need to work out correctly.
-Pressure has units of energy per volume but this derivative has units of inverse volume, so we expect
+We know that the equilibrating quantity for volume is pressure, but the units of this derivative are inverse-volume, so we expect

 $$